Sexual abuse scandal in the Roman Catholic Archdiocese of Milwaukee: Reverend Peter Burns

-The archdiocese in 1986 assigned Reverend Peter Burns as an assistant pastor to St. Peter Claver Parish in Sheboygan, Wisconsin. his first posting since ordination.
+The archdiocese in 1986 assigned Reverend Peter Burns as an assistant pastor to St. Peter Claver Parish in Sheboygan, Wisconsin, his first posting since ordination.
 In 1987, Burns admitted to Archbishop Richard Sklba that he had fondled a 13-year-old boy from the parish.
 Sklba sent Burns to a therapist, but allowed him to remain at St. Peter Claver without notifying the parishioners.
 Burns continued to entertain young boys at the parish rectory.

 In September 1991, Burns was arrested after another man came forward with sexual abuse allegations.
 The second victim said that when he was age 13, Burns touched his genitals during a sleepover at the St. Peter Claver rectory.
 After Burns' arrest, the original victim restated his original accusation.
 Burns pleaded no contest in 1992 to second-degree sexual assault charge on the second victim and was sentenced to nine months in jail and 10 years probation.

 Reverend William J. Effinger

 Beginning in 1973, the archdiocese assigned Reverend William Effinger to the pastoral staff of St. Francis De Sales Parish in Lake Geneva, Wisconsin.
 A parishioner at St. Francis reported to Archbishop Rembert Weakland in April 1979 that Effinger had molested their son a few days ago.
 A month later, Weakland received a similar report about an incident in 1977.
 In response, he removed Effinger from St. Francis and sent him to counseling.
 However, in July 1979, Effinger was assigned to a new parish, Holy Name in Sheboygan, Wisconsin, as an associate pastor.

 In 1983, the vicar for clergy reported that Effinger was allowing boys on sleepovers at the Holy Name gym to drink wine and beer.
 The vicar also said that he was bringing some boys to his cabin on weekends.
 A counselor with the archdiocese advised that Effinger was abusing alcohol and needed help.
 He was arrested on driving under the influence (DUI) charges in 1987 and sent to a rehabilitation center in 1989.
 Effinger remained in ministry at Holy Name Parish.

 The archdiocese in June 1992 received a second report of the two sexual abuse allegations from 1979, but did not suspend Effinger from ministry until they were reported in the news media in September 1992.
 He was indicted in January 1993 of second-degree sexual assault of a 14-year-old boy at Holy Name between 1987 and 1988.
-Effinger pleaded no contest in July 1993 and was sentence to ten years in prison.
+Effinger pleaded no contest in July 1993 and was sentenced to ten years in prison.
 Nine other individuals voiced accusations against Effinger after his conviction.